 Let Victor run your Printify ops with your approval

 Printify Free is the right call for most new POD sellers — but the moment you have more than a few SKUs, the real cost is the spreadsheet sprawl, not the platform fee.
-Victor is an AI operator that pulls your Printify itemized costs, Shopify orders, Etsy fees, and Meta + Google ad spend into one live data warehouse, then runs the day-to-day — pausing losing campaigns, reallocating spend, and updating listings — with your approval before each action.
+Victor is PodVector's AI operator: he reads your live Printify costs, Shopify orders, and Meta and Google ad spend, then proposes actions — like repricing your worst-margin SKUs to a target margin or updating prices in bulk — with your approval before each change executes.

 Stop running unit economics in your head.
 And see what an AI operator on top of your real numbers looks like.